a-dumas/CSC-212-Final/README.md

 A [Knuth-Morris-Pratt](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm) and [Boyer Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm) implementation in C++

 ## Knuth-Morris-Pratt
 This algorithm preprocresses the word/pattern into sub patterns.
-This is called the LPS (Longest Proper Prefix). `KMP` will call either `KMPIterative` or `KMPRecursive`.
+This is called the LPS (Longest Proper Prefix).

+`KMP` will call either `KMPIterative` or `KMPRecursive`.
 And either of those will call `LPS` to make the LPS vector.

-When its done, `KMP` returns a vector of the postions.
+When its done, `KMP` returns a vector of the postions to the main function.

 ## Boyer Moore